Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/NumericalScheme.rst

 -----------------------

 * Operator Name: ``push_to_angular_velocity``
-* Description: This operator computes particle angular velocitiy values from angular velocities and angular accelerations.
+* Description: This operator computes particle angular velocity values from angular velocities and angular accelerations.
 * Parameter:

   * ``dt_scale``: Coefficient applied to the increment time (|dt|)